wwlpublish/learn-bizapps-pr-test/learn-bizapps-pr/power-bi/data-driven-story-power-bi/includes/2-report-layout.md

 Even if you have been given some layout requirements, you still need to carefully consider the audience of your report.
 Your goal is to provide the audience with the information they need, in the most optimal way.
 While you may have strong feelings towards what to data to display and how to display it, ultimately the report is not for you, it is for a dedicated audience that needs to make business decisions based on your report.

-It is also important to consider the different needs that the end-users within that audience may have.
-End-users of your report might have hearing, motor, cognitive, or visual impairment.
+It is also important to consider the different needs that the end users within that audience may have.
+End users of your report might have hearing, motor, cognitive, or visual impairment.
 To cater for those needs, you'll have to create a report that offers an accessible experience, which means it is easy to navigate and understand by keyboard or screen reader users.
 You'll learn more about design and configuring your report for accessibility that later in this unit.

 You also need to carefully consider each visual and element that you plan on using in the report.
 Everything should have a purpose, and you should consider how each element will look to your report users.
 While you might want to use lots of different types visuals for the sake of variety or to show off your skillset, sometimes a simple visual is all that you need.
 It's likely that your organization will have style guidelines for reports, in which case you'll have to adhere to particular color scheme and font.
 Do keep in mind also that the more visuals you use in your report, the more they impact on the performance of your report.
 You'll take a close look at visuals later in this unit.

 Here are some other key guidelines for creating a well-designed report layout:

--   Draw a sketch of your report layout, so you can get a quick picture of what'll look like, before you spend lots of time physically designing it.
+-   Draw a sketch of your report layout, so you can get a quick picture of what will look like, before you spend lots of time physically designing it.
 You could even draw multiple sketches where you try out different ideas, then discuss these ideas with your team to help you choose the best layout design.

 -   Focus on the most important information.
 Highlight key parts of your report with a bright color or summary icon, so that it stands out, and users drawn to the most critical metrics.

 -   Select the right background for the context of your report.
-It is said that a white background makes your report look clean and business-like, a black background draws the eye to colorful highlights on the report, and an image used as a background adds a lot of feeling.
+It is said that a white background makes your report look clean and business-like, a black background draws the eye to colorful highlights on the report, and an image used as a background adds numerous feeling.

 The following image depicts an example of a badly designed layout; something you should avoid.
-At the end of this unit you will see the same report but with an improved design.
+At the end of this unit, you will see the same report but with an improved design.

 > [!div class="mx-imgBorder"]
 > [![Example of bad report designt](../media/2-example-bad-report-design-ss.png)](../media/2-example-bad-report-design-ss.png#lightbox)